Bio/Artist Statement

-Nicole is the former Vice President of Women in Film & Video/New England, and a member of Connect the Docs and the University Film and Video Association.
-Her recent projects include Happy Hunting, a short, personal documentary, which has screened in Los Angeles, Boston, New York, and New Hampshire.
+Nicole has served on the board of Women in Film & Video/New England, and is a member of both Connect the Docs and the University Film and Video Association.
+She is a Teaching Fellow at Harvard University, and an Instructional Technology Specialist at Cambridge Rindge & Latin School in Cambridge, Massachusetts.

 Artist Statement